alexshenoy/dotfiles/README.md

 ## TODO

-1. Add a homebrew setup script.
-    1. Install homebrew
-    2. Taps bundle/cask
-    3. Install Brewfile/Caskfile
-2. Add an oh-my-zsh install script.
+1. Add an oh-my-zsh install script.

+## Other Things:

+1. Download and install Pulse SMS
+2. Download Magnet from the MAS.